google/truth/known_types.md

     *   [`Table`]
     *   [`AtomicLongMap`]

-Truth is [extensible](extension.md), so if you don't see a type you need to make assertions on in this list you can
+Truth is [extensible](extension.md), so if you don't see a type you need to make assertions on in this list, you can
 [write your own](extension.md#writing-your-own-custom-subject).

 <!-- References -->